flexera-public/policy_templates/cost/azure/old_snapshots/README.md

 ## Functional Details

 The policy makes use of the Azure Resource Manager API to obtain a list of snapshots and their ages in order to produce a list of recommendations.
-Rightscale.

 ### Policy Savings Details